-Next International Day for ToleranceWednesday, 16 November 2022
+Next International Day for ToleranceSaturday, 16 November 2024

-In 1995 the United Nations celebrated what was the United Nations Year for Tolerance, and on November 16 of that year, UNESCO commemorated its fiftieth anniversary by adopting a Declaration of Principles on Tolerance.
+In 1995 the United Nations celebrated what was the United Nations Year for Tolerance. on November 16 of the same year, UNESCO commemorated its fiftieth anniversary by adopting a Declaration of Principles on Tolerance.

 In an effort to encourage tolerance further, every two years UNESCO awards the UNESCO-Madanjeet Singh Prize to those who promote tolerance and non-violence in the arts, culture, and sciences.